4 Ingredient Traditional Irish Soda Bread with Gluten and Dairy Free Options

 On a very liberally floured surface, turn the wet dough out onto a table.
 You will only need to knead this bread about 8 turns being careful to knead softly as to not disturb the carbon dioxide forming in the dough.
 Once you have kneaded the dough, form into a flat round.

-Traditionally this bread is cooked in a dutch oven or a pan that has a metal cover.
+Traditionally Irish Soda Bread is cooked in a dutch oven or a pan that has a metal cover.
 I did not do that.
 I simply oiled my cast iron skillet with canola oil and lightly sprinkled flour on the bottom.
 Place your round into your cooking vessel and cut a cross on the top of the dough.

 Do you necessarily need a cast iron skillet?
 No, you don’t.
 I also used a baking pan to cook alternative loaves of bread in which you will see further down in this post.
 Any oven-safe vessel will work just fine.
 Place into the oven and cook 35-45 minutes.